Burmese pythons in Florida: Invasive impact

 Burmese pythons in the state of Florida are classified as an invasive species.
 They disrupt the ecosystem by preying on native species, outcompeting native species for food or other resources, and/or disrupting the physical nature of the environment.
 They are comparable in size or even larger than adult native snake species and quickly reach sizes that reduce their vulnerability to predation.
-The native American alligator (Alligator mississippiensis) is known to be both the prey, predator and competitor of the serpent, depending upon size of individuals.
+The native American alligator (Alligator mississippiensis) is known to be prey, predator, and competitor of the serpent depending upon size of individuals.
 Bobcats (Lynx rufus) have also been observed raiding python nests for eggs.

-The high reproductive potential, rapid sexual development, and longevity of Burmese pythons clarify why controlling the population through removal of individuals would be difficult.
-A typical female breeds every other year, produces a clutch of between twenty and fifty eggs, and can live for twenty years or more.
+The high reproductive potential, rapid sexual development, and longevity of Burmese pythons results in difficulty controlling the population through removal of individuals.
+A typical female breeds every other year, produces a clutch of between 20 and 50 eggs, and can live for 20 years or more.

-Additionally, as apex predators and dietary generalists, Burmese pythons target a wide array of taxonomic groups.
+Additionally, as predators and dietary generalists, Burmese pythons target a wide array of taxonomic groups.
 Thus, they are not dependent upon a specific prey species.
 The flexible dietary requirements of Burmese pythons enable them to survive for long periods of time without food, but when prey is readily available, they will eat regularly.
-Consequently, Burmese pythons pose a great threat to wildlife, especially mid-sized mammals.

 Severe declines in mammalian populations across the Everglades may be tied to the proliferation of pythons.
-Comparisons of road surveys conducted in 1996-1997 (prior to proliferation) and 2003-2011 (after proliferation) indicated declines from 88% to 100% in the frequency of raccoon, opossum, bobcat, rabbit, fox, and other mammalian species sightings.
-These declines were concordant with the spatial geography of python spread.
-Most of these species are well known to have increased in numbers following human disturbance, however.
+Comparisons of road surveys conducted in 1996–1997 (prior to proliferation) and 2003–2011 (after proliferation) indicated declines from 88% to 100% in the frequency of raccoon, opossum, bobcat, rabbit, fox, and other mammalian species sightings.

 Smaller declines were observed where pythons were only recently documented and the greatest mammalian abundances were observed outside of the python's current range.
 Burmese pythons were the dominant predator of reintroduced marsh rabbits (Sylvilagus palustris) in Everglades National Park, and predation by pythons extirpated the rabbit population in less than 11 months.
-The overall extent to which the greatly reduced mammalian populations will disrupt the complex food web of the Everglades by indirectly affecting other native species, however, is unclear.